jacek-marchwicki/example-rx-and-kotlin-and-either/articles/error-handling-coding.md

 }
 ```

 This code is pretty good but it does not allow for customization, like showing nice images or adding fancy animations.
-It event does not allow to show spinner when instead of `Loading...` text.
+It even does not allow to show spinner instead of `Loading...` text.

 ## Customizable solution